grafana/grafana/docs/sources/panels-visualizations/visualizations/time-series/index.md

 ### Centered zero

-Set the Y-axis to be centered on zero.
+Set the y-axis to be centered on zero.

 ### Soft min and soft max